yosemitebandit/vebsite/content/notes/ideas-for-2016.md

 * work on that linear algebra book in rust -- or simple classifiers in rust
 * AVC car dynamics test
+* the "home court advantage" idea -- is it just about the time spent traveling?